-- A member of staff trained in the administration of medication should accompany the trip, taking responsibility for the safe storage of pupils medication, if the pupils cannot carry it themselves (See Health Care Plan.) - Staff supervising the trip must be aware of the pupil's condition and of any relevant emergency procedures.
+- A member of staff trained in the administration of medication should accompany the trip, taking responsibility for the safe storage of students medication, if the students cannot carry it themselves (See Health Care Plan.) - Staff supervising the trip must be aware of the student's condition and of any relevant emergency procedures.